Phyllidia carlsonhoffi Brunckhorst, 1993

 Phyllidia carlsonhoffi is sporadically common in the Marshalls.
 It is never present in large numbers, but at times single or paired specimens can be found with some regularity.
+Curiously, in recent years we have seen very few specimens, finding mostly P. madangensis instead; in years past, the opposite was true.
+What we call Phyllidia carlsonhoffi varies considerably, as can be seen from the photos below, and there is no guarantee they are all the same species.
 It is similar in color to Phyllidia madangensis, P. tula, P. varicosa, and Phyllidia sp. e359, among others.
-Usually about the same size and shape as P. madangensis, it can be distinguished by the presence of a dark line running lengthwise on the bottom of the foot in P. carlsonhoffi.
-Phyllidia madangensis also often has orange-tipped bumps that are more irregularly-shaped instead of the smooth ones as on the animals figured below.
-Phyllidia carlsonhoffi is narrower and usually smaller than P. tula, P. varicosa, and P. sp. e359, and the dorsal bumps are mostly whitish under the orange tips; in all three of those other species, the bumps below the orange tops are usually bluish and cover more of the dorsum, giving the impression of a more bluish animal rather than primarily black.
+Usually about the same size and shape as P. madangensis, P. carlsonhoffi can be distinguished by the presence of a dark line running lengthwise on the bottom of the foot in P. carlsonhoffi.
+The differences between P. carlsonhoffi and P. madangensis and the difficulties telling them apart are discussed in more detail on the P. madangensis page.
+Compared with three other species that also possess a dark line on the foot sole, Phyllidia carlsonhoffi is narrower and usually smaller than P. tula, P. varicosa, and P. sp. e359, and the dorsal bumps are whitish to cream colored under the orange tips; in all of those other three species, the bumps below the orange tops are usually bluish and cover more of the dorsum, giving the impression of a more bluish animal rather than primarily black.
+Many references and web photos show a nudibranch similar to what we call Phyllidia sp. e359 as P. carlsonhoffi, but that species has distinctly bluish tubercles capped with yellow, which does not match the original description.
+Brunckhorst's (1993) description of this species specifically notes the "black background color with cream tubercules which are capped in yellow."
+No blue.
+Further, Brunckhorst specficially mentions that the dorsal tubercles "are evenly spaced with alternating large and small tubercles," a feature clearly shown in his figure of the species and reproduced at the bottom of this page although not always obvious on our specimens.

 Phyllidia carlsonhoffi lives in a variety of habitats at Kwajalein and Enewetak Atolls, from shallow subtidal lagoon reefs at depths as shallow as 1 meter to ledges on the seaward slope at least as deep as 25 meters.
+John and Lynette Flynn figure a large specimen from Rongelap.
 It is usually found exposed on the reef or in ledges during the day.

 A common feature of P. carlsonhoffi is the presence of small bumps sparsely arranged between the more or less regularly distributed larger orange-tipped bumps.